 \section{Abstract}

-By generalizing mutation of rigid subcategories, maximal rigid subcategories and cluster tilting subcategories, the notion of mutation of torsion pairs in triangulated categories is introduced.
-It is proved that the mutation of torsion pairs in triangulated categories are torsion pairs.
-It is also proved that there is no non-trivial mutation of t-structures, but shift.
-A geometric realization of mutation of torsion pairs in the cluster categories of type $A_n$ or in the cluster categories of type $A_{\infty}$ is given via the mutations (generalized flips) of Ptolemy diagrams of a regular $(n+3)-$gon $P_{n+3}$ or of a $\infty-$gon $P_{\infty}$ respectively.
+We introduce and study mutation of torsion pairs, as a generalization of mutation of cluster tilting objects, rigid objects and maximal rigid objects.
+It is proved that any mutation of a torsion pair is again a torsion pair.
+A geometric realization of mutation of torsion pairs in the cluster category of type $A_n$ or $A_{\infty}$ is given via rotation of Ptolemy diagrams.